TylerPetri/1m-sdk-microservices/README.md

 A production-style Go microservices starter: gRPC services behind an HTTP gateway (grpc-gateway), Postgres-backed auth, and a shared “platform” layer for boot/health/metrics/logging/OTel.

+> This repository represents an evolving production-grade system and is not intended as a reusable template.

 ## Why this repo exists

 This is a **clean, team-ready** baseline that demonstrates how I build services that scale operationally: